zhangsichu/zhangsichu.github.io/_tabs/about.md

 * **DevOps & CI/CD:** Jenkins, GitHub Actions, Azure DevOps, Infrastructure as Code, Blue-Green & Canary Deployments
 * **Testing & Quality:** TDD/BDD, JUnit, Selenium, Mocha, Contract Tests (PACT), SonarQube
 * **Observability & Metrics:** Prometheus/Grafana, ELK Stack, Delivery Performance Dashboards

 ---

-## Patents

-* Method for packaging and unpacking a web site (CN103929432A)
-* Method of generating a web page for a system or a terminal device (CN103544024A)
-* Method and apparatus for invoking peripherals from the browser (CN105094921A)

----